ReachableCEO/CNWHUD/icloudInfraTodo.md

 ### R&D CTO enablement

+- Create comprehensive docker container list and pull to tsys1
 - sdrangel on tsys3 (hook up rf kit to usb)
 - resgrid [https://resgrid.com](https://resgrid.com/) (will be an end of workflow step for shipping to customer)
 - sqlfluff in ci/cd [https://sqlfluff.com](https://sqlfluff.com/)